-Hike the ultra-popular Graveyard Fields Trail on the Blue Ridge Parkway to stunning waterfalls, through fields of wildflowers, blackberries and wild blueberries, and to beautiful Pisgah National Forest views.
+Hike the ultra-popular Graveyard Fields Trail to stunning waterfalls, through fields of wildflowers, wild blackberries and blueberries, and to beautiful views on the Blue Ridge Parkway.

 This oddly-named area is wild, rugged and exceptionally beautiful.
 Sunlight streams through dense thickets of rhododendron and mountain laurel, the forest’s gnarly branches casting an array of dappled light on the trail.
-The hike trails to two beautiful Graveyard Fields waterfalls, the multi-tiered second falls and the tall cascades of the upper falls.
+The hike visits two beautiful waterfalls, the multi-tiered second falls and the tall cascades of the upper falls.
 And the trail winds through a stream-filled valley with a memorable knobby, mounded terrain that’s filled with wild blackberry and blueberry bushes that burst with fruit in the late summer months.
 Graveyard Fields makes for one amazing, unforgettable hike.

-Graveyard Fields Waterfalls Trail: the hike
+Graveyard Fields Trail: the hike

-Departing the second falls, the hike doubles back to the trail junction, this time trailing southwest to begin the loop portion of the trail.
+Departing the second falls, the hike doubles back to the trail junction, this time veering southwest to begin the loop portion of the trail.
 The hike treks through sandy, grassy fields and crosses a boardwalk before passing a second trail junction at .7 mile.

-The trail crosses a creek at 1.15 miles, and again at 1.35 miles before making a steady upward climb to the waterfall over rocky, rough terrain.
+The trail crosses a creek at 1.15 miles, and again at 1.35 miles before beginning a steady upward climb to the waterfall over rocky, moss-covered, angular boulders and rough terrain.
 The sound of rushing water fills the forest as the trail reaches the lower section of the waterfall.

-The hike returns to the trail, making a final climb to the hike’s final destination: the uppermost waterfall.
-Yellowstone Prong tumbles from a towering cliff before cascading over an angled rock outcrop, twisting and turning as it falls and pools.
-The falls make a great spot for a mid-hike snack (and on early mornings, our favorite place to enjoy coffee and a trail bar on the Blue Ridge Parkway).
+The upper Graveyard Fields waterfall is divided into two sections, each accessible by a short side trail.
+At the lower section, the river slides over an angled, colorful rock outcrop, plunging down an extended chute before pooling above large, tumbled boulders.
+At the upper, Yellowstone Prong plunges from a towering cliff before cascading over an angled rock outcrop, twisting and turning as it falls and pools.
+The falls make a great spot for a mid-hike snack (and in the early morning, it’s our favorite place to enjoy coffee and a morning snack on the Blue Ridge Parkway).

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-Graveyard Fields Waterfalls Trail: Directions & Details
+Graveyard Fields Trail: Directions & Details

-Free (limited) parking is available at the Graveyard Fields parking area and overlook at MP 418 on the Blue Ridge Parkway.
+Free (limited) parking is available at the parking area and overlook at MP 418 on the Blue Ridge Parkway.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)

 35.320383, -82.847050 // N35 19.223 W82 50.823